lunduniversity/hello-scala.g8/README.md

 * Click the curly metals *m* logo in the left bar
 * Click "New Scala Project" under BUILD COMMANDS
 * Scroll down almost to the bottom and select "**Custom** *Enter template manually*"
-* Enter `lunduniversity/hello-scala.g8` and press enter
+* Type `lunduniversity/hello-scala.g8` and press enter
 * Click on "Ok"
 * Confirm again with Enter
 * Select "Yes" when asked to open in new window